edubkendo/tower-docs/docs/models/validations.md

   @validates "subdomain", exclusion: { in: ["www", "us", "ca", "jp"], message: "Subdomain %{value} is reserved." }
 ```

-The exclusion helper has an option :in that receives the set of values that will not be accepted for the validated attributes.
-The :in option has an alias called :within that you can use for the same purpose, if you'd like to.
-This example uses the :message option to show how you can include the attribute's value.
+The exclusion helper has an option `in` that receives the set of values that will not be accepted for the validated attributes.
+The `in` option has an alias called `within` that you can use for the same purpose, if you'd like to.
+This example uses the `message` option to show how you can include the attribute's value.

 The default error message is "is reserved".

 ### Format

-This helper validates the attributes' values by testing whether they match a given regular expression, which is specified using the :with option.
+This helper validates the attributes' values by testing whether they match a given regular expression, which is specified using the `with` option.

 ``` coffeescript
 class Product extends Tower.Model